microsoft/rpi-resources/remote-coding/README.md

 ## Connect to the Raspberry Pi from Visual Studio Code

-To connect to your Raspberry Pi, first set it up for headless access by following the [headless setup guide](../headless-setup/).
+First setup your Pi for headless access by following the [headless setup guide](../headless-setup/).

 ### Install the Remote Development extension in Visual Studio Code